Fadila-Mahamud/Static-Website/README.md

 •	Go back to Bucket policy and click on Add a new statement.

-•	Paste the copied JSON Policy into the black space
+•	Paste the copied JSON Policy into the blank space

 •	Add a slash (/) and asterisk (*) to the bucket arn